quicwg/ops-drafts/draft-kuehlewind-quic-applicability.md

 absence of features provided by QUIC not present in the fallback protocol.
 For fallback to TLS over TCP, the most obvious difference is that TCP does not provide stream multiplexing and therefore stream multiplexing would need to be implemented in the application layer if needed.
-Further, TCP by default does not support 0-RTT session resumption.
-TCP Fast Open could be used, but might no be supported by the far end or could be blocked on the network path.
+Further, TCP without the TCP Fast Open extension does not support 0-RTT session resumption.
+TCP Fast Open can be requested by the connection initiator but might no be supported by the far end or could be blocked on the network path.
 Note that there is some evidence of middleboxes blocking SYN data even if TFO was successfully negotiated (see {{PaaschNanog}}).
+Any fallback mechanism is likely to impose a performance degradation, however, fallback MUST not silently change the expectation on confidentiality or integrity of the payload data of the higher layer.

 Moreover, while encryption (in this case TLS) is inseparable integrated with QUIC, TLS negotiation over TCP can be blocked.
 In case it is RECOMMENDED to abort the connection, allowing the application to present a suitable prompt to the user that secure communication is unavailable.

-We hope that the deployment of a proposed standard version of the QUIC protocol will provide an incentive for these networks to permit QUIC traffic.
-Indeed, the ability to treat QUIC traffic statefully as discussed in section 3.1 of
-{{draft-kuehlewind-quic-manageability}} would remove one network management incentive to block this traffic.

 # Zero RTT: Here There Be Dragons {#zero-rtt}

 QUIC provides for 0-RTT connection establishment (see section 3.2 of
 {{I-D.ietf-quic-transport}}).
-However, data in the frames contained in the first packet of a such a connection must be treated specially by the application layer.
-Since a retransmission of these frames resulting from a lost acknowledgment may cause the data to appear twice, either the application-layer protocol has to be designed such that all such data is treated as idempotent, or there must be some application-layer mechanism for recognizing spuriously retransmitted frames and dropping them.
+However, data in the frames contained in 0-RTT packets of a such a connection must be treated specially by the application layer.
+Replay of these packets can cause the data to processed twice.
+This is further described in {{I-D.nottingham-httpbis-retry-01}}.

 Applications that cannot treat data that may appear in a 0-RTT connection establishment as idempotent MUST NOT use 0-RTT establishment.
 For this reason the